Whenever we learn a new skill, and go deeper, it feels like we’re climbing a stairway to mastery.

 When they get to the trial stage, lots of people fail.
 Specifically, it’s not that they fail, but they conclude that unit testing is not for them.
 It’s easy to find excuses for this – technology, time for learning, and the fact that it’s damn hard.
 So many slip off the stairs at this point.
 They will probably not start climbing back again, and will dissuade others from taking the trip.

 Those that have succeeded and managed to see the value of unit testing, usually are crazy about it.
 They bump into another problem: Other people don’t understand them.
-It’s really hard to imagine going back to no tests, they think: “How do these people live?
+It’s really hard to imagine going back to not unit testing, they think: “How do these people live?
 Why aren’t they using this simple but valuable tool”?

 There’s an actual dissonance after you’ve seen the light, and it feels worse because it’s really hard to transfer this feeling to other people.
 When successful, unit testing becomes a team practice, sometimes even an organization practice.
 Try to explain it to your friends in another organization and they will look at you funny.